smart-data-models/dataModel.Streetlighting/StreetlightGroup/doc/new_spec_EN-US.md

 ## List of properties

-- `activeProgramId`:   - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`:   - `areaServed`:   - `color`: The color of the product.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateLastSwitchingOff`:   - `dateLastSwitchingOn`:   - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`:   - `id`:   - `illuminanceLevel`:   - `image`: An image of the item.  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `powerState`:   - `refStreetlight`:   - `refStreetlightControlCabinet`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `switchingMode`:   - `switchingOnHours`:   - `type`:
+- `activeProgramId`: Identifier of the active program for this streetlight group  - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`: A field reserved for annotations (incidences, remarks, etc.).  - `areaServed`: The geographic area where a service or offered item is provided  - `color`: The color of the product  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+This will usually be allocated by the storage platform.  - `dateLastSwitchingOff`: Timestamp of the last switching off  - `dateLastSwitchingOn`: Timestamp of the last switching on  - `dateModified`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `id`: Unique identifier of the entity  - `illuminanceLevel`: Relative illuminance level setting for the group.
+Allowed values: A number between 0 and 1  - `image`: An image of the item  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `powerState`: Streetlight group's power state.
+Enum:'on, off, low, bootingUp'  - `refStreetlight`: List of streetlight entities belonging to this group.
+List of references to entities fo type Streetlight.
+Allowed values: There must topographical integrity between the location of the group and of the individual streetlights.  - `refStreetlightControlCabinet`: Streetlight group's control cabinet  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `switchingMode`: Timestamp of the last change of lamp made.
+Enum:' night-ON, night-OFF, night-LOW, always-ON, day-ON, day-OFF, day-LOW'  - `switchingOnHours`: Switching on hours.
+It is used normally to set special schedules for certain dates.  - `type`: NGSI Entity type.
+It has to be StreetlightGroup
 Required properties
+- `id`  - `location`  - `type`
+An entity of type `StreetlightGroup` represents a group of streetlights.
+They might be controlled together by the same automated system (cabinet controller).
-- `id`  - `location`  - `type`  ## Data Model description of properties
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml